coredns/coredns/SECURITY-RELEASE-PROCESS.md

 To be eligible for the distributor-announce@coredns.io mailing list, your distribution should:

-1. Be an actively distributor of CoreDNS component.
+1. Be an active distributor of CoreDNS component.
 2. Have a user base not limited to your own organization.
 3. Have a publicly verifiable track record up to present day of fixing security issues.